blindfuzzy/LHF/README.md

 ```bash
 cd /opt/LHF/results
 ```
-##Highly, reccomended you clone this into your /opt folder in Kali until I fix the code...unless you feel like changing the code round to whatever directory you have it in.
+##Highly, reccomended you clone this into your /opt folder in Kali until I fix the code...unless you feel like changing the code around to whatever directory you have it in.
 This is low priority at the moment.

 The results output includes nmap files...arachni files...pretty much every fucking file from every scan the tools does can be found in this folder.